txt.lurk.org

 remote users from the database that have not been active in a long

-time, this can this can also mean that you lose followers.
-Or, to be
+time, this can also mean that you lose followers.
+Or, to be more

-more precise, the “followers” counter will be suddenly lower, since
+precise, the “followers” counter will be suddenly lower, since you

-you likely already lost those followers as the remote accounts will
+likely already lost those followers as the remote accounts will have

-have stopped using the fediverse a long time before we remove them.
+stopped using the fediverse a long time before we remove them from

-Having said that, things like favourites and bookmarks are not
+the cache.
+Having said that, things like favourites and bookmarks

-deleted, and we also won’t delete your personal data (unless your
+are not deleted, and we also won’t delete your personal data (unless

-profile becomes inactive for longer than a year, and we send you a
+your profile becomes inactive for longer than a year, and we send

 <p>The reason to discuss this is that, at the end of the day, it